Arizona Traffic Ticket Fines & Penalties

-The amount that you will pay in fees for your minor moving citation varies from court to court, so there is no standard amount that you can expect to pay.
+The amount that you will pay for your Arizona traffic fines for your minor moving citation varies from court to court, so there is no standard amount that you can expect to pay.
 Someone in Phoenix will pay a different amount for speeding than someone in Flagstaff or Tucson.
 But generally for your first offense, your fine won’t be too exorbitant.
 It’s only when you start displaying habitual disregard for the law that you’ll begin to pay some truly hefty fines.

 Criminal violations include both misdemeanors and felonies.
 Within this category falls DUI, reckless driving, aggressive driving, and committing aggravated vehicular battery or vehicular homicide.
 The fines and penalties for these types of convictions are much higher than your average speeding ticket.

 For example, if you are convicted of a first-time DUI offense, you are looking at a fine of no less than $1,250.
 If you commit a DUI infraction a second time, your fine more than doubles to no less than $3,000.
 And if you truly cannot keep yourself from getting behind the wheel while intoxicated, and you commit what’s known as an “Extreme DUI,” you will be thrown in jail for 30-120 days, and fined $2,500-3,000.
 You will also be required to install an ignition interlock device on your vehicle.